nohfly/nohfly.github.io/_posts/2021-10-13-Basic_implementation_of_Genetic_Algorithm.md

   return score
 ```
-The score deduction from the second rule,, has 1,000 times more weight than that of the first one
+The score deduction from the second rule, *2) Occurrence of each character should be the same as stated in the query*, has 1,000 times more weight than that of the first one, as it is more important to comply with the given query.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg0MjQ4MjA3Niw1ODA0MjAwMTAsNzEyMT
+eyJoaXN0b3J5IjpbLTE4NDkzOTY0LDU4MDQyMDAxMCw3MTIxNj
-Y2ODM5LC0yMTE3ODI5MjAsLTkxNDI0NDk4OCwtMTgyNDg3ODM3
+Y4MzksLTIxMTc4MjkyMCwtOTE0MjQ0OTg4LC0xODI0ODc4Mzcz
-MywzODg1NTQwOTYsMTIyMTE5NDkxNywxNTE0MzY3MDIsLTcyND
+LDM4ODU1NDA5NiwxMjIxMTk0OTE3LDE1MTQzNjcwMiwtNzI0Mj
-I2NzA3LDE0NDM0NTk4ODVdfQ==
+Y3MDcsMTQ0MzQ1OTg4NV19
 -->